Another 30 goals post on Getting Rid of the Unnecessary Weight.

 Hana posts a few questions to answer and reflect on how to get rid of literal or metaphorical clutter in our professional lives or teaching.
 I was thinking of this in terms of my recent post on the Pareto Principle which states that you can get 80% of your output from 20% of your inputs.
 In other words, we should be able to dump 80% of our content and still get pretty good results from our students.

 Of course, it’s debateable if the principle applies to education where results are complex and multiple.
 But I thought it would be interesting to take a lesson and strip it down as much as possible.

 Looking at one of my more popular lessons which I wrote years ago: At the Restaurant, it seems so full of clutter.
 It’s presenting a sample dialogue, some key vocab and some follow-up questions.
 Yet it’s very long and I’m not sure what some parts are aiming at.
 Here’s an example of cutting a lot of weight, and rewriting to make it clearer:

 I’m not sure I killed 80% of it, but it’s a lot more concise now.
-I think my students will like it a lot better!If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+I think my students will like it a lot better!If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.